Various Artists "A NIGHT AT THE HAYRIDE" (Hayride Records, 1977-?) (LP)

 (Produced by Loren Gonyea)

 This is an awesome record.
 Founded in 1963 by a group called the Professional Musicians and Entertainers Club Of Iowa, The Hawkeye Jamboree was a country music variety show originally staged in Carlisle, Iowa, though it soon moved to a venue in Des Moines.
 This well-programmed LP selects a dozen live performances from the show's 1967 and '68 seasons with strong performances from a bunch of deliciously unfamiliar artists.
 In contrast to the old-timey-meets-countrypolitan aspirations of the Ozark Mountain mini-oprys down South, this Midwestern show clearly took its cues from LA's boisterous Town Hall Party, drawing on hardcore honkytonk and rockabilly roots, kicking things off with a rollicking electric version of "Guitar Boogie," by a group called the Country Classics.
-Kitty Wells and Jean Shepard seem to be the models for the gals on here, while the male vocalists take their cues from robust, golden age honkytonkers such as Ray Price and Faron Young, basically ignoring a decade or so of schmalty "Nashville Sound" pop vocals.
+Kitty Wells and Jean Shepard seem to be the models for the gals on here, while the male vocalists modeled themselves on robust, golden age honkytonkers such as Ray Price and Faron Young, basically ignoring a decade or so of schmalty "Nashville Sound" pop vocals.
 The locals-only cast included Bobby and Dee Awe, Frank Bell, Larry Haeberlin, Franklie Lee, Wanda Moyer, Jack Selover and Rex Young, with some variety added by singer Tom Reeves, who delivers a lacrymose novelty version of "I'm Thinking Tonight Of My Blue Eyes," and fiddler Shorty Followill, who saws through a distinctive performance of "Orange Blossom Special."
 Most tracks are introduced by amiable emcee Bob Baker, who solos on one track, as does his pre-teen daughter, Kimberly Lynn, who belts out a cutesy, little-kid rendition of "Do What You Do Well."
 I don't think they released another album (I could be wrong) but The Hawkeye Jamboree persisted in one version or other for decades to come, hosting monthly shows and reunion concerts as recently as 2016.
 The late-'60s offering is a delightful throwback to an earlier era and a nice snapshot at one of the more vigorous regional variety shows of the time.

 Various Artists "HEARTWORN HIGHWAYS" (Shout Factory, 2006)